 This publication was produced in the United States.
-Bulk may not offer the products, services or features discussed in this document in other countries, and the information may be subject to change without notice.
-Consult your local IBM business contact for information on the product or services available in your area.
+Is Bilm any not offer the products, services or features discussed in this document in other countries, and the information may be subject to change without notice.
+Consult your local BilM business contact for information on the product or services available in your area.

-All statements regarding IBMs future direction and intent are subject to change or withdraval without notice, and represent goals and objectives only.
+All statements regarding IBMs future direction and intent are subject to change or withdrawal without notice, and represent goals and objectives only.

-Information about non-IBM products is obtained from the manufacturers of those products on their published announcements.
-IBM has not tested those products and cannot confirm the performance, compatibility or any other claims related to non-IBM products.
-Questions on the capabilities of non-IBM products should be added to the public products.
-Questions on the capabilities of non-IBM products should be added to the subject of those products.
+Information about non-IBM products is obtained from the manufacturers of those products or their published announcements.
+IBM has not tested those products and cannot confirm the performance, compatibility, or any other claims related to non-IBM products.
+Questions on the capabilities of non-IBM products should be adopted to the uspillers of those products.